CyberFlameGO/svnpython/Doc/library/doctest.rst

    Optional argument *encoding* specifies an encoding that should be used to convert the file to unicode.

-   .. versionadded:: 2.4

-   .. versionchanged:: 2.5
-      The parameter *encoding* was added.

 .. function:: testmod([m][, name][, globs][, verbose][, report][, optionflags][, extraglobs][, raise_on_error][, exclude_empty])